madebits/madebits.github.io/blog/2016/2016-12-24-Ubuntu-Chromium-Flags-Per-User.md

     CHROMIUM_FLAGS=""
     ```

- And instead, add a new file `/etc/chromium-browser/customizations/99-user`:
+ and instead, add a new file `/etc/chromium-browser/customizations/99-user`:

     ```bash
     USER_PARAMS=""